CEL-240/IW/> day 1 notes.md

 #### National Security Act of 1947
 * Created the National Military Establishment (a DOD precursor)
+* made to rectify disjointedness
+* provisions werent effectively implementedn so the military departments retained a de facto role in the chain of command and didnt comply with the provision of trengthening the unified commanders
+* strengthened the secretary of defenses, and the JCS

 #### Legislated revisions to the National Security Act in 1949, 1953, and 1958 attempted to mend these deficiencies, particularly by:
 * Strengthening the SECDEF